 Infants under one year should not be given salt because their kidneys are not matured.

 It is difficult to measure how much salt we are consuming, as it is hidden in many foods.
-More than 75 percent of salt eaten by Americans does not come from the salt shaker.
+More than

 It is important to check the nutritional information on processed food to find out which ones are high and low in salt, or sodium, content, and what is the difference between salt and sodium.